bridgerust/bridgerust/docs/migration_chroma.md

 )
 ```

 **Key Difference**: Chroma can search by text (with embeddings) or by vectors.
-Kabod requires vectors.
+Embex requires vectors.

 ### Node.js